-So in case you haven’t given much thought to your nest egg lately, here are three quick tips that could help you make sure you’re giving your future, retired self a little more love.
+But just like with your salary, how much you save for retirement shouldn’t remain static.
+So in case you haven’t given much thought to your nest egg lately, here are four quick tips that can help you make sure you’re giving your future, retired self a little more love.

 But whether you get those tax advantages now or later depends on the type of account you save in.
 In a nutshell, the contributions you put into a traditional IRA or traditional 401(k) help lower your taxable income now, but you’ll end up paying taxes when you make withdrawals later in retirement.
 For the Roth versions of these accounts, your contributions are post-tax, but you won’t pay taxes on your withdrawals in retirement.
-(For both, though, you’ll pay a penalty if you withdraw from your account before age 59½.)
+(For both, though, you can make additional catch-up contributions if you're 50 and older, although you’ll pay a penalty if you withdraw from your account before age 59½.)

-What’s right for you will depend on your current tax situation, so it’s probably wise to consult a tax professional when trying to decide whether to pay taxes on your contributions now or later.
+What’s right for you will depend on your current tax situation, and a combination of both might actually make sense.
+Talk to a tax professional to decide whether to pay taxes on some or all of your contributions now or later.